gemini-cli-extensions/firestore-native/README.md

 This extension provides a comprehensive set of tools:

-* `add-documents`: Use this tool to add documents to a Firestore collection path.
+* `add_documents`: Use this tool to add documents to a Firestore collection path.
-* `get-documents`: Use this tool to get multiple documents from Firestore by their paths.
+* `get_documents`: Use this tool to get multiple documents from Firestore by their paths.
-* `list-collections`: Use this tool to list Firestore collections for a given parent path.
+* `list_collections`: Use this tool to list Firestore collections for a given parent path.
-* `delete-documents`: Use this tool to delete multiple documents from Firestore.
+* `delete_documents`: Use this tool to delete multiple documents from Firestore.
-* `query-collection`: Use this tool to query documents from a collection with filtering, ordering, and limit options.
+* `query_collection`: Use this tool to query documents from a collection with filtering, ordering, and limit options.
-* `get-rules`: Use this tool to retrieve the active Firestore security rules for the current project.
+* `get_rules`: Use this tool to retrieve the active Firestore security rules for the current project.
-* `update-document`: Use this tool to update an existing document in Firestore by its path.
+* `update_document`: Use this tool to update an existing document in Firestore by its path.
-* `validate-rules`: Use this tool to validate Firestore security rules syntax and errors.
+* `validate_rules`: Use this tool to validate Firestore security rules syntax and errors.

 ## Additional Extensions